 The sequencing of principal diagnosis and secondary diagnosis on the patient discharge records is not altered by any of these resequencing processes.
-Rather, the APR-DRG grouper is redesignating principal diagnosis and secondary diagnosis for specified steps that are part of its logic.
-In the example of principal diagnosis hypovolemia and secondary diagnosis gastroenteritis, the
+Rather, the APR DRG grouper is redesignating principal diagnosis and secondary diagnosis for specified steps that are part of its logic.
+In the example of principal diagnosis hypovolemia and secondary diagnosis gastroenteritis, the APR DRG grouper resequences principal diagnosis and secondary diagnosis for grouping purposes but when users examine their own discharge records hypovolemia will still be the principal diagnosis.
+This also means that when users examine their patients in MDC 6 (Diseases & Disorders of the Digestive System) and especially APR DRG 249 Non-Bacterial Gastroenteritis, Nausea & Vomiting, some of the patients will have a principal diagnosis of hypovolemia, which is ordinarily assigned to MDC 10 (Endocrine, Nutritional & Metabolic Diseases and Disorders).
+A fuller explanation of the APR DRG rerouting logic and a more extensive set of illustrations is in chapter 3.

-APR-DRG grouper resequences principal diagnosis and secondary diagnosis for grouping purposes but when users examine their own discharge records hypovolemia will still be the principal diagnosis.
-This also means that when users examine their patients in MDC 6 (Diseases & Disorders of the Digestive System) and especially APR-DRG 249 Non-Bacterial Gastroenteritis, Nausea & Vomiting, some of the patients will have a principal diagnosis of hypovolemia, which is ordinarily assigned to MDC 10 (Endocrine, Nutritional & Metabolic Diseases and Disorders).
-A fuller explanation of the APR-DRG rerouting logic and a more extensive set of illustrations is in chapter 3.
+The end result of the consolidation and refinement process for version 12.0 of the APR DRG classification system released in 1995 was the creation of 382 base APR DRGs (plus two ungroupable or invalid APR DRGs).
+This was further consolidated to 355 base

-The end result of the consolidation and refinement process for Version 12.0 of the APR-DRG classification system released in 1995 was the creation of 382 base APR-DRGs (plus two ungroupable or invalid APR-DRGs).
-This was further consolidated to 355 base APR-DRGs for Version 15.0 released in 1998 and to 314 base APR-DRGs (plus two ungroupable or invalid APR-DRGs) for Version 20.0 released in 2003.
-The modifications to the base APR-DRGs were sufficiently extensive that a complete renumbering of the base APR-DRGs was included as part of the Version 15.0 update.
-The Version 20.0 list of APR-DRGs is contained in appendix A.
+APR DRGs for version 15.0 released in 1998 and to 314 base APR DRGs (plus two ungroupable or invalid APR DRGs) for version 20.0 released in 2003.
+For version 24.0, the base APR DRGs remain at 314.
+The modifications to the base APR DRGs were sufficiently extensive that a complete renumbering of the base APR DRGs was included as part of the version 15.0 update.

-There were many changes to the APR-DRG category definitions introduced as part of Version 20.0 of the APR-DRG system.
-Overall, this reduced the number of base APR-DRGs by 41 from 357 to 316 as a result of the elimination of 55 base APR-DRGs and the addition of 14 new base APR-DRGs.
-In addition, 66 base APR-DRGs had major definitional changes and 102 base APR-DRGs had moderate definitional changes.
-Version 20.0 reduced the number of final APR-DRG severity of illness and risk of mortality subclass categories from 1,422 to 1,258 (including two ungroupable or invalid APR-DRGs that do not have subclasses).
+There were many changes to the APR DRG category definitions introduced as part of version 20.0 of the APR DRG system.
+Overall, this reduced the number of base APR DRGs by 41 from 357 to 316 as a result of the elimination of 55 base APR DRGs and the addition of 14 new base APR DRGs.
+In addition, 66 base APR DRGs had major definitional changes and 102 base APR DRGs had moderate definitional changes.
+Version 20.0 reduced the number of final APR DRG severity of illness and risk of mortality subclass categories from 1,422 to 1,258 (including two ungroupable or invalid APR DRGs that do not have subclasses).

-Once the definition of the base APR-DRGs was completed, four severity of illness subclasses and four risk of mortality subclasses for each of the APR-DRGs were evaluated and updated for each new release of the APR-DRGs.
+Once the definition of the base APR DRGs was completed, four severity of illness subclasses and four risk of mortality subclasses for each of the APR DRGs were evaluated and updated for each new release of the APR DRGs.

-Overview of APR-DRG subclass assignment
+Overview of APR DRG subclass assignment

-The process of determining the subclasses for an APR-DRG begins by first assigning a severity of illness level and a risk of mortality level to each secondary diagnosis.
+The process of determining the subclasses for an APR DRG begins by first assigning a severity of illness level and a risk of mortality level to each secondary diagnosis.
 The term "level" is used when referring to the categorization of a secondary diagnosis.
-The term "subclass" is used when referring to one of the subdivisions of an APR-DRG.
+The term "subclass" is used when referring to one of the subdivisions of an APR DRG.
 For secondary diagnoses, there are four distinct severity of illness levels and four distinct risk of mortality levels.
-The four levels are numbered sequentially from 1 to 4 indicating, respectively, minor, moderate, major or extreme severity of illness levels and one of the four risk of mortality levels.
-The severity of illness level and risk of mortality levels are numbered illness levels and one of the four risk of mortality levels.
+The four levels are numbered sequentially from 1 to 4 indicating, respectively, minor, moderate, major or extreme severity of illness or risk of mortality.
+Each secondary diagnosis is assigned to one of the four severity of illness levels and one of the four risk of mortality levels.
 The severity of illness level and risk of mortality level associated with a patient's secondary diagnoses is just one factor in the determination of a patient's overall severity of illness subclass and risk of mortality subclass.